-Coinciding with the spread of FRT are the growing repositories of data-images, vectors, and other personally identifiable information-that governments have a responsibility to handle data appropriately.
+Coinciding with the spread of FRT is the growing repository of data-images, vectors, and other personally identifiable information-that places responsibility on governments to handle data appropriately.
 Unfortunately, both governments have a troubled history of mishandling personal information.
-For example, in January 2020, a database for a school surveillance system that covered 23 schools and companies in Sichuan and Gansu provinces was found open and unencrypted, leaving 1.3 million data points, including facial data, available to the public.
-In the United States, police departments put their communities at risk by subcontracting private FRT companies: in April 2020, Clearview AI, the company that more than 600 US police forces have subcontracted, announced that a hacker had gained unauthorized access to its entire client list.
-Such events expose the general public to the risk that any entity-foreign government or private company-could access and use their data for nefarious purposes.
+For example, in January 2020, a database for a school surveillance system that covered 23 schools and companies in Sichuan and Gansu provinces was found open and unencrypted, leaving 1.3 million data points, including facial data, available to the public.74 In the United States, police departments put their communities at risk by subcontracting private FRT companies: in April 2020, Clearview AI, the company that more than 600 US police forces have subcontracted, announced that a hacker had gained unauthorized access to its entire client list.75 Such events expose the general public to the risk that any entity-foreign government or private company-could access and use their data for nefarious purposes.
 It should be in the general interest of both countries to securely handle their people's data.
-China has as of late made progress towards this end with the enactment of the Personal Information Security Specification in February 2019, but without provisions for biometric information in particular, the law is insufficient at addressing the ramifications of pervasive biometric surveillance.
+China has as of late made progress towards this end with the enactment of the Personal Information Security Specification in February 2019,76 but without provisions for biometric information in particular, the law is insufficient at addressing the ramifications of pervasive biometric surveillance.77

 Another challenge facing both the United States and China are the ways in which misaligned economic incentives may lead to adverse security, human rights, or public health outcomes.
 In a period of global economic decline, countries are keen to foster their innovative sectors and sell advanced, in-demand technologies.
-FRT fits the bill remarkably, with desirable value propositions, subscription models that secure long-term passive income, and many prospective clients over large swaths of geography yet to be covered.
+FRT fits this bill remarkably, with desirable value propositions, subscription models that secure long-term passive income, and many prospective clients over large swaths of geography yet to be covered.
 But at some point, to maximize profits, companies may begin to offer products or services that are underdeveloped, inadvertently counterproductive, or even fraudulent.
 Likewise, in order to spur growth in their innovative sectors, governments may spend more on the technology than the value it provides to taxpayers.

 One extreme example of a nefarious profit-seeking practice has been the sale of rigged feversensing cameras during the COVID-19 pandemic.
 As the outbreak began to unfold, numerous Chinese surveillance camera retailers sold cameras that they claimed to be capable of accurately identifying faces and measuring temperatures.
-Later on, it was uncovered that some of these cameras were fraudulent-designed not to conduct any temperature measurement, but only to display a normal human body temperature, as if one had been measured, whenever they recognized a face.
-Purchases of this equipment not only wasted a tremendous of money, but also exposed consumers to a false sense of security that might have exacerbated health risks.
+Later on, it was uncovered that some of these cameras were fraudulent-designed not to conduct any actual temperature measurement, but only to display a normal human body temperature whenever they recognized a face.78 This was not only a tremendous waste of money, but also exposed consumers to a false sense of security that might have exacerbated health risks.